 Ørestad Innovation City Copenhagen always works in-between the local and global and helps strengthen the members’ international profile.
 It focuses on attracting talent and connecting it better to businesses early on.

 Ørestad Innovation City Copenhagen is an ecosystem, not an ‘ego system’ where the members collaborate to compete.
-If you want to learn more, go to http://oicc.dk or contact CEO Carolina Benjaminsen at email@example.com or +45 53 38 01 22.
+If you want to learn more, go to oicc.dk or contact Head of Secretariat, Sophie Witzke, at firstname.lastname@example.org or +45 25 12 08 08.